MB1151/attention_is_all_you_need/README.md

 - Step 4 is to understand the ideas needed to train the model once the core model implementation is in place.
 Understand the concepts mentioned in [Model Training](#model-training) section.
 - In Step 5, understand how inference works in translation model from the [Model Inference](#model-inference) section.
 - In Step 6, deep dive into the [Implementation](#implementation) details which will need considerable knowledge of the pytorch framework.
     * Start with deep diving into the `building_transformers_step_by_step/` and understand the implementation.
-These notebooks point (when needed) to my other repository (UnderstandingPytorch - Will publish soon) which explains how several pytorch functions work.
+These notebooks point (when needed) to my other repository ([understanding_pytorch](https://github.com/MB1151/understanding_pytorch)) which explains how several pytorch functions work.
 - In Step 7, understand how to evaluate the [quality](#model-quality) of the trained translation model.

 ## Useful Resources